The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

-The data set was generated using the MATLAB simulation code, which provides a model of an industrial chemical process.
+\paragraph{Tennessee Eastman Data} This data set was generated using MATLAB simulation code, which provides a model of an industrial chemical process.
 The data were generated for normal operations of the process and 20 faulty processes.
 Each observation consists of 41 variables, out of which 22 were measured continuously every 6 seconds on average and the remaining 19 were sampled at a specified interval of every 0.1 or 0.25 hours.
 From the simulated data, we created an analysis data set that uses the normal operations data of the first 90 minutes and data that correspond to faults 1 through 20.
 A data set that contains observations of normal operations was used for training.
 Scoring was performed to determine whether the model could accurately classify an observation as belonging to normal operation of the process.
-The MATLAB simulation code is available at [7]. \
+The MATLAB simulation code is available at \cite{Ricker:2002}.

-\subsection{Scoring Results}
+\subsubsection{Scoring Results}

-The results outlined in table \ref{tab:hd} indicate that the $F_1$ measure values that were obtained using all three criteria are equivalent and the values are in the neighborhood of the best $F_1$ value that can be obtained by cross validation.
+The results outlined in table \ref{tab:hd} show that the bandwidths by the proposed trace, modified mean and SADS methods each have a $F_1$ measure value that is almost identical to that given by the bandwidth selected using cross validation.

-\section{Comparison Using Simulated Data}
+\subsection{Comparison Using Simulated Data}

-In this section, we present results of a simulation study that we conducted to compare performance of the trace criterion with the peak and modified mean criteria.
+In this section, we present results of a simulation study that we conducted to compare performance of different methods.
 The simulations were performed to generate training data with a known geometry.
+The inlier region corresponding to a good bandwidth selection method should exactly match the known true geometry of underlying data.
+And we can use the discrepency from the true geometry to rank different bandwidth selection methods.

-The data dimensions were varied between 2 and 10.
-We conducted three simulation studies.
+The data dimensions were varied between 2 and 40.
+We conducted five simulation studies.
 Table \ref{tab:sims} provides details of these studies.

-\subsection{Evaluation Using Two-Dimensional Polygons}
+\subsubsection{Evaluation Using Two-Dimensional Polygons}